ganchinyao/tos-algo-trade/README.md

 TELEGRAM_CHAT_ID=your_telegram_chat_id_to_send_bot_msg_to
 ```

-For how to get your Refresh Token, Consumer Key and Account Id, please look at the official api from TD Ameritrade.
+For how to get your Refresh Token, Consumer Key and Account Id, please look at the official [docs](https://developer.tdameritrade.com/authentication/apis/post/token-0) from TD Ameritrade.
+Note: You do not need to input Access Token, as it will be automatically fetched with your Refresh Token.

 # API Endpoints